-Toxic trading encompasses a variety of behaviors and practices, with some common characteristics including the following:
+Toxic trading cover a variety of behaviors and practices, including but not limited to:

 Excessive Risk-Taking (Over-Leveraging)

 Trading is driven by emotions rather than rational analysis, similar to gambling.
-Traders may pursue losses, make impulsive trades, or display addictive tendencies, leading to negative trading outcomes.
-Your biggest loss should not exceed 3% of the account size on the Master accounts only (Plus model excluded).
-Splitting up a trade into multiple positions will be counted as one single trade.
+Traders may pursue losses, make impulsive trades, or addictive tendencies, leading to negative trading outcomes.
+Your biggest loss should not exceed 3% of the account size on the Master accounts only.
+Splitting up a trade into multiple positions will be counted as one single trade on any of our accounts.

 Overtrading